-A day that should have been full of positive messages about African football, as Ghana and Ivory Coast prepared for a potentially thrilling African Cup of Nations final on Sunday, was instead marked by the negativity of disciplinary actions against the actual and intended hosts.
+A day that should have been full of positive messages about African football, as Ghana and Ivory Coast prepared for a potentially thrilling African Cup of Nations final tomorrow, was instead marked by the negativity of disciplinary actions against the actual and intended hosts.

 Morocco, whose government withdrew from hosting Afcon 2015 at short notice because of the Ebola outbreak, were banned from the next two tournaments.
 The Confederation of African Nations (CAF) also fined them £650,000.

 CAF was rather more lenient towards Equatorial Guinea, whose offer to step into the breach was marred by rioting during the substitute hosts’ semi-final defeat on Thursday.

 There had been trouble at Equatorial Guinea games previously in the competition and the semi-final began to take a disturbing course after Ghana went two up in the first half.
 Their players were forced to shelter under police riot shields to reach the dressing rooms at the break.

 A third goal, late on, triggered horrific scenes and the game was halted for more than 30 minutes while Ghanaian fans sheltered behind one goal after being targeted by missiles including a piece of mirror, a broken plate and bags of urine as well as rocks and bottles.
 Police used batons, tear gas and even low-flying swoops by a helicopter to quell the rioting, but visiting fans were attacked after the match and 500 had to be escorted to the Ghanaian Embassy, where they spent the night.

 CAF fined Equatorial Guinea £65,000, ordered them to pay compensation to injured Ghanaian fans, and to play their next match behind closed doors.
 However, that sanction was suspended, meaning today’s third place play-off against DR Congo will have spectators.